-What's better for screen mirroring in your organization — Ditto or Mersvie Solstice Pods?
+What's better for screen mirroring and digital signage in your organization — Ditto or Mersive Solstice Pods?
 That's for you to decide, and we're here to help.
 This article gives you a comparison between Ditto and the Solstice Pod Gen3 Unlimited Enterprise.

 Prefer to skip the article and talk to a human instead?
 We’re happy to tell you more.